Order of Visit: High Point #10

 Brasstown Bald is just further proof that Americans are not good a languages.
 We tend to mispronounce or misinterpret just about everything, and then forge ahead with our mistakes.

-When English-speaking settlers showed up in northern Georgia, the Cherokee people were already living along the Hiwassee River.
-The new arrivals asked the natives about the name of the locale, but quickly confused the Cherokee word itse’yĭ (meaning ‘new green place’) for ûňtsaiyĭ (meaning ‘brass’).
+When English-speaking settlers showed up in northern Georgia, the Cherokee people were already living along the Hiawassee River.
+The new arrivals asked the natives about the name of their village, but quickly confused the Cherokee word itse’yĭ (meaning ‘new green place’) for ûňtsaiyĭ (meaning ‘brass’).

-Rather than asking themselves why in the world the Cherokee would name something in Georgia after a shiny metal made of copper and zinc (instead of the vast forests of green that surrounded them), the settlers just went with it.
-And soon new arrivals began calling their own Anglo settlement “Brasstown” and referred to the bare mountaintop above them as “Brasstown Bald.”
+Rather than asking themselves why in the world the Cherokee would name something in Georgia after a shiny metal made of copper and zinc (instead of the vast forests of green that surrounded them), the settlers just went along with the mistranslation.
+The new arrivals began calling their Anglo settlement “Brasstown” and referred to the bare mountaintop above them as “Brasstown Bald.”

 Had the English-speakers asked a follow-up question or two they might realized their mistake from the start.
 Or even learned the true name of nearby the mountain.